Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Capacity bounds, resource theories and entropic inequalities

-Here we will discuss how to apply the estimates provided in \Cref{normtransference} to obtain upper bounds on the (two-way) private, quantum, entanglement-assisted classical capacity and classical capacity of transferred semigroups $(T_t)_{t\ge 0}$ converging to its associated conditional expectation $E_{fix}\equiv E_{N_{fix}}$.
+Here we will discuss how to apply the estimates provided in \Cref{normtransference} to obtain upper bounds on the (two-way) private, quantum, entanglement-assisted classical capacity and classical capacity of a transferred semigroup $(T_t)_{t\ge 0}$ converging to its associated conditional expectation $E_{fix}\equiv E_{N_{fix}}$.
 Roughly speaking, the capacity is the ultimate rate of transmission of a certain resource through a quantum channel such that in the limit of infinitely many uses of the channel, the success probability of the transmission of this resource converges to $1$ after encoding and decoding operations.
 We refer to~\cite[Chapter 8]{Watrous_2018} for a precise definition of the various capacities considered here and note that we will express all capacities in $e-$bits, as they are more convenient in this context.

-Computing the exact value of a capacity is most often out of reach of current techniques.
+Computing the exact value of the capacity is most often out of reach of current techniques.
 Instead, we are interested in upper bounding them.
 More particularly, we will mostly be interested in showing strong converse bounds on these capacities.
 A bound on a capacity is called a strong converse bound if we have that if we exceed the transmission rate given by the bound, the probability of successful transmission of a certain resource goes to $0$ exponentially fast as the number of channel uses goes to infinity.
-Our method relies on relating norm estimates to bounds on entropic quantities derived from the sandwhiched R\'enyi entropies, introduced in~\cite{muller2013quantum,strongconvrenyi}.
-For $p\in(1,+\infty)$, these are defined for two quantum states $\sigma,\rho\in\mathcal{D}\left(\mathcal{H}\right)$ as:
+Our method relies on relating norm estimates to bounds on entropic quantities derived from the sandwhiched R\'enyi entropies.
+Intuitively speaking, as the QMS $(T_t)_{t\ge 0}$ converges to $E_{fix}$, we expect that its capacity also converges to that of the conditional expectation, and wish to quantify this convergence.
+For all of the results in this chapter, we will assume that we know the decomposition of the fixed point algebra $\Nfix\subset \cB(\cH):$